madhur3u/JavaScript/Web Scraping/IPL2020/README.md

 1. .xls Ecxel File.
 2. Folders of each team is created inside IPL2020 folder and pdfs with match details is created inside each folder.

-## Project Execution
+## Installation and Execution

-1. **JavaScript** is the langauage which is used here, to run .js files node must be installed in your system.
+1. **JavaScript** is the langauage used here, to run .js files node must be installed in your system.
 2. [Click Here](https://nodejs.org/en/download/) to download node for your Operating System.
 3. After installing node, install the **npm modules** listed below using terminal.